MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

 Your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises solution is registered and ready to connect to services such as Cortana Intelligence, or embedding Power BI in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

 -->
-## Set up the registered Azure AD application in Business Central
+## Set up the registered application in Business Central

 After you've registered and configured the application in Azure AD, the next task is to configure the Business Central tenant to use the application.
 You'll need the information about the application that you gathered in the previous task: Application (client) ID and redirect URL.